 Use the appropriate packaging.

-When it comes to preserving the quality of your leftovers, you must pay close attention to how you store them.
-You don’t want the meat to dry out, and using correct packaging will keep your steak juicier for a longer period of time.
+When preserving the quality of your leftovers, you must pay close attention to how you store them.
+You don’t want the meat to dry out, and using proper packaging will keep your steak juicier for a longer period.

 Foodsaver V4400 2-in-1 Vacuum Sealer Machine